 Dropping a course: An ABE student may drop a course without academic record until the end of the first week of the course.
-To drop a course, a student must contact the academic advisor who will assist the student in completing an official drop on the registration form which must be signed or be accompanied by the student's written request to drop the course.
-Until the official Drop process is complete, the student remains enrolled in the class.
+To drop a course, a student must take action via the MyLynx student portal to drop themselves from the course.
+Until the official Drop process is completed through the MyLynx portal, the student remains enrolled in the class.